Building Recertification Notifications & Public Information

 After the applicant provides this information, it will then be made available on the Division’s website.

 On the Miami-Dade County Recertification Data Portal, there is valuable information regarding properties and their recertification status.
-You may find cases simply using address, folio number, case number or property owner name.
-It also allows you to access cases referred to the Unsafe Structures Section.
+You may find cases simply using an address, folio number, case number, or property owner name.
+It also allows you to access cases referred in the Unsafe Structures Section.
 Lastly, you can also request documents through a public records request

 It was also announced that a County registry is in the works.